nus-cs2103-AY2425S1/tp/docs/UserGuide.md

 ##### Editing the data file

-AddressBook data are saved automatically as a JSON file `[JAR file location]/data/addressbook.json`.
-Advanced users are welcome to update data directly by editing that data file.
+For advanced users, feel free to update patient and appointment data directly by editing the [data files](#faq) in the `data` folder.

 <box type="warning" seamless>